-Make more of this vegan risotto.
+Make more red wine risotto.
 Travel less, and garden more.
 Scribbles from my notebook.
 These are my goals for 2017.
 Last year I spent as much time traveling as I stayed home.
 It was exhilarating and exciting.
-And it was also taxing and exhausting.
+But it was also taxing and exhausting.

-I am acutely aware of how fortunate I am.
-To be healthy while having the flexibility to leave everything behind at the drop of a dime.
+I am acutely aware of how fortunate I am to travel.
 I am so grateful, but I am also tired.
 So now I rest a little bit.
 I am going on my third year in the Midwest.
 I have a beautiful backyard with a garden and I envision more time back there.
-More loving on my plants, and more nesting.
+More loving on my garden, and more nesting.
 More just staying put.

 I just returned home from my last trip to Bologna.
-If you’re a regular reader of my blog you know my mother-in-law lives there, and we travel there as often as we can to see her.
+My mother-in-law lives there and my husband and I travel there as often as we can to see her.
 We spend our days walking around the city.
-Taking in its ancient romance while drinking cappuccino and red wine, and eating plenty of meals at home with our family.
+Taking in its ancient romance while drinking cappuccino and Lambrusco, and eating plenty of meals at home with our family.
 This last trip we visited the nearby town of Ferrara.
 The photos of the cars in the street and the radicchio at the market are from our day trip there.

-Is all in the cashew cream.
+The red wine gives this risotto a super smooth acidity.
+And the cashew cream, gives it its cream.
 This dish uses raw cashews in place of cream and cheese, and I promise you won’t miss the dairy.
-Arborio rice, the rice we use to make risotto, is naturally gluten-free and cooks down in its own starch for another layer of creaminess.
+Arborio rice, the rice used to make risotto, is naturally gluten-free and cooks down in its own starch for another layer of creaminess.

-In this vegan risotto, the radicchio becomes less bitter as it cooks.
-The red wine, fat from the cashew cream and salt round out the sharpness.
-And it mellows out the bitter.
-This very classic Italian dish is best eaten in wintertime with a glass of red wine.
+This very classic Italian red wine risotto recipe is best eaten in the cold weather with a glass of red wine in hand.
 A simple, honest, humble, no frills meal.
 And it might even turn you into a radicchio lover.

 - 5 cups low-sodium vegetable broth